 Humus is produced by a chain of animals, bacteria, micro-algae and fungi from the soil raw organic matter (straws, dead leaves and roots…) and from soil and air minerals.
 Humus is different from raw organic matter (straws, dead leaves and roots…) as it is an evolved organic matter.
 More commonly found in temperate zones, humus is never found in deserts.
 "When humus goes, mankind goes," as Marcel Mézy likes to say.

-Homepage - Legal notice - Contact us
+Legal notice -

-The invention - Sharing with the world’s farmers - Marketing -
+Sharing with the world’s farmers -

 © Marcel Mézy technologies™ Environmental Solutions - 2012-2013 all rights reserved